Our neighborhood management teams are here to help!

 [+] I am enrolled in the Exceptional Family Member Program (EFMP).
 Will I have priority placement on the wait list?

 EFMP status does not constitute priority placement on Fort Rucker housing wait lists.
-If you are seeking priority placement due to EFMP status, please ask your Relocation Specialist for more information about our Exception to Policy process.
+If you are seeking priority placement due to EFMP status, please contact the Resident Realations Manager at (334) 503-3600 for more information about our Exception to Policy process.

 [+] I have a family member who requires a home with accessibility features or special home modifications due to a medical condition.
 Who do I see?

-All home accessibility or modification inquiries must be directed to the Family Services Program Manager.
-Once you have completed the application, you may reach Family Services at (334) 503-3600./p>
+All home accessibility or modification inquiries must be directed to the Resident Relations Manager.
+Once you have completed the application, you may reach the Resident Relations Manager at (334) 503-3600.

 I've completed my application…